Best Zoom Alternatives for 2025: Top Video Conferencing Tools

 Discord is one of the apps on the list that successfully bridges the gap between two very different realms — business and gaming.

-That being said, some of the options — except for the superior voice channels — do come with more or less serious limitations (depending on what you need specifically).
+That being said, some of the options — except for the superior voice channels — do come with more or less severe limitations (depending on what you need specifically).

-Another downside I noticed is that it’s not best suited to teams working with and sharing larger files.
+For example, I noticed that it’s not best suited to teams working with and sharing larger files.
 You’ll have to upgrade to a paid plan if you want to share any files bigger than 50 MB, which is one of the only valid reasons to upgrade to the Nitro plan for $9.99 per month.

 Discord pros: